ultravideo/kvazaar/README.md

 http://ultravideo.cs.tut.fi/#encoder for more information.

+http://github.com/ultravideo/kvazaar/wiki/List-of-suggested-topics for a list of topics you might want to examine if you would like to do something bigger than a bug fix but don't know what yet.

 ##Using Kvazaar
 Currently most of the features are turned on/off from the code on compile time, but they are meant to be user configurable later.